 When you complete the application, you'll receive quotes from multiple carriers.
 Look them over and pick the one that works best for you.
 If you need help or guidance, a licensed Insureon insurance agent is available to assist you throughout the process.

-It depends.
-Your professional liability insurance policy will cover liabilities specific to your business.
+Your professional liability insurance policy covers liabilities specific to your business.
 Your provider will consider your industry, your claims history, and your services to determine an insurance premium.
 The options you choose – such as deductibles, policy limits, and types of coverage – will also affect your rates.

 As soon as possible.
 As a "claims-made" policy, professional liability insurance only covers a claim if both the incident and lawsuit happen when the same policy is active.
 It’s especially important to maintain uninterrupted coverage in states that have lenient statutes of limitations, because years may pass between an incident and the subsequent lawsuit.